mbarbosa30/x4llet/replit.md

 ### Frontend
 Built with React 18, TypeScript, Vite, Wouter, TanStack Query, Shadcn UI, and Tailwind CSS.
 It features a performance-first, mobile-optimized design with a fixed header/footer and content limited to 448px.
 State management uses IndexedDB for local key storage and TanStack Query for API data caching.
 It supports multi-chain balance aggregation and merged transaction history with chain badges.

+**Currency Auto-Detection**: On wallet creation or restore, the app automatically detects the user's local currency using:
+1. **Primary: IP geolocation** via ipapi.co API (returns currency directly, 3-second timeout)
+2. **Fallback: Browser locale** from `navigator.languages` array (maps country codes to currencies)
+3. **Default: USD** if both methods fail
+This ensures users see USDC values in their local currency from the start.

 ### Backend
 Developed using Express.js (TypeScript), Drizzle ORM, and PostgreSQL (via Neon serverless adapter).
 It provides APIs for multi-chain balance and transaction history.
 A production-ready EIP-3009 facilitator handles gasless USDC transfers on Base, Celo, and Gnosis.
 Transaction history is retrieved using the Etherscan v2 unified API with fallback to chain-specific APIs (BaseScan, CeloScan, GnosisScan).
 All USDC amounts are handled with BigInt for precision.
 An admin dashboard is available for backfill operations, cache management, database statistics, and API health checks.
 A `resolveChain()` helper function ensures consistent viem chain resolution.